 Going into the movie knowing it is part of a time-spanning trilogy (Part Two is set in 1978 and Part Three in 1666) makes for a fun experience because you are mentally logging things that will likely be recurring motifs, such as the college sports teams named the Sunnyvale Devils and the Shadyside Witches, and a big camera grabbing tree that looms imposingly in the centre of the opening mall.
 Slasher movie mixed with ongoing themes, a collection of lethal (if somewhat standard) nasties to battle, and an oppressive blood curse that needs sleuthing logic (recalling such movies as the Final Destination franchise) makes for a fun night in of blood and guts mayhem.

 Fear Street 1994’s weakest element is the teenage characters, who err too strongly on the side of unlikeable sulk merchants or bravado irritants.
 Deena Johnson (Kiana Madeira) is hung up on a disintegrated relationship.
 But it’s hard to sympathise when her ‘screw the world’ attitude which seems blindly self-imposed.
 Sam (Olivia Scott Welsh – Panic) receives abuse for moving from Shadyside to Sunnyville and turning her back on her roots, despite it being made clear she had no choice in the move.
 Drug dealers Kate and Simon (Julia Rehwald and Fred Hechinger) suffer from lacking in personality and having too much personality respectively.
-Only Deena’s younger brother, Josh (Benjamin Flores Jr.), as the resident nerd and local historian murder expert, brings enough vulnerability to be sympathetic.
+Only Deena’s younger brother, Josh (Benjamin Flores Jr. from Rim Of The World), as the resident nerd and local historian murder expert, brings enough vulnerability to be sympathetic.

 If the goal of a slasher film is to make you love or hate a character enough to care if they get brutally slaughtered then Fear Street 1994 is patchy.
 It isn’t until things are coming to a murderous conclusion that there is any tension about who will survive or not.
 That said, when one gloriously nasty death is served up, Janiak expertly drags the struggle out to give you enough time for the following thought process: “They wouldn’t do that, would they?
 They wouldn’t?!
 Oh noooo, ARRRGHH!!”
 That moment has stayed with me days after and makes me cackle in a way that can’t be healthy.